vocalmajority/educate/index.markdown

 ## Act

+* Register to __vote__.
+* Check in on Black friends, family, colleagues, and acquaintances.
+* Educate yourself.
+Feel free to start with any of the resources listed above.
 * Call out racial biases and injustices when you see them committed by others.
+Be an ally at the dinner table, bar, workplace.
+If you hear a racist conversation, correct the speaker and initiate a discussion about why this is wrong.
 * Practice intellecutal honesty and write down moments when you find yourself subscribing to or recognizing a racial bias.
+* Be an advocate for mental health.
+Be wawre of how what you are sharing publicly can affect others.
+* Create a long-term strategy: how you will you be an ally for the rest of your life?
+* Choose action over inaction.
+Attend protests if you can; donate if you can; share your voice.